By Steven Meier

 After this part of the procedure, the patient’s extracted cartilage cells are shipped to a laboratory that specializes in cell expansion.
 There, the cells will multiply in a growing culture over a period of four to six weeks.
 Once enough cartilage cells have been grown (over a million), they are shipped back to the orthopedic surgeon for implantation.

 ACI Step Two: Implantation

-The second part of Autologous Chondrocyte Implantation is open surgery, during which the newly grown cartilage is inserted back into the knee.
+The second part of Autologous Chondrocyte Implantation is an open surgery, during which the newly grown cartilage is inserted back into the knee.
 Please note that this part of the procedure is not done arthroscopically.

 The main incision is made over the area of the damaged cartilage within the joint so that the orthopedic surgeon can directly view it.
-While some ACI procedures require the surgeon to harvest periosteum (the outer thin covering of bone) from part of the patient’s body to create a patch of tissue the size of the damaged cartilage, Dr. Meier typically uses a biocompatible synthetic matrix upon which the patient’s cells are coated, in order to fashion the cartilage patch during the second surgery.
+While some ACI procedures require the surgeon to harvest periosteum (the outer thin covering of bone) from part of the patient’s body to create a patch of tissue the size of the damaged cartilage, Dr. Meier in Beverly Hills typically uses a biocompatible synthetic matrix upon which the patient’s cells are coated, in order to fashion the cartilage patch during the second surgery.

 The tissue patch is sewn tightly over the damaged cartilage and affixed to the surrounding healthy cartilage.
 This will hold the new cartilage cells inside the area of the defect.
 Once the patch has been secured, the rest of the brand new cartilage cells are injected, in suspension form inside a special liquid, into the damaged area in order to fill it up, and the patch is secured around the edges to make sure they stay in place.
 The incision is sewn up, and the patient begins the long process of recovery while protecting their new, growing cells in the area that had been damaged.